Fran Striker: The Lone Ranger

 Late in 1932, Striker began working on The Lone Ranger; his earliest scripts were largely reworked from his earlier series Covered Wagon Days.
 A letter from Trendle dated Monday, January 30, 1933, clearly gives Striker credit for creating the character.
-However, by 1934 Striker was pressured by Trendle to sign over his rights to the Lone Ranger, and Trendle claimed credit as the creator.
-This sparked a long-term controversy over the creation of The Lone Ranger, extending as far as a 1960 television appearance by Striker on To Tell the Truth, which mentioned his role in the character's creation.
+However, by 1934 Trendle pressed Striker into signing over his rights to the Lone Ranger for $10.
+Up to then, Trendle had been paying Striker $7.50 for each episode.
+Striker was under great financial pressure, supporting not only his wife and two small children but also a dozen other family members who had lost everything during the Great Depression.
+In exchange for the rights, Striker accepted a writing contract that would provide for his family and offer job security throughout the Depression.
+In 1939 alone, The Lone Ranger generated a half-million dollars in profit for Trendle.
+In 1954, Trendle sold The Lone Ranger rights to the Wrather Corporation for three million dollars, a record sale at the time.
+Trendle later claimed in interviews that he, not Striker, was the creator of The Lone Ranger.
+Thus began a long controversy over the creation of the character, extending as far as a 1960 television appearance by Striker on To Tell the Truth, which mentioned his role in the character's creation.

-The actual first trial episodes of The Lone Ranger were broadcast on WEBR in Buffalo prior to the official premiere on WXYZ.
-These first broadcasts starred Buffalo actor John L. Barrett weeks before George Stenius (who later changed his name to George Seaton and became a film director) played the role.
-When the Lone Ranger series began to gain popularity, Trendle convinced Striker to move to WXYZ, where he eventually became head of WXYZ's script department.
+The first trial episodes of The Lone Ranger were broadcast on WEBR in Buffalo before the premiere on WXYZ.
+These first broadcasts starred Buffalo actor John L. Barrett; shortly thereafter, George Seaton (then known as George Stenius) took on the role.
+When the show became popular, Trendle convinced Striker to move to WXYZ, where he became head of WXYZ's script department.
 In Detroit, James Lipton portrayed the Lone Ranger's nephew, Dan Reid, during the early 1940s.